snap-bit/snap-bit.github.io/buy.md

 We are looking to expanding our distribution network of retailers.

-Contact us at [order@snapbit.org](mailto:order@snapbit.org) for an offer for bulk and wholesale orders.
+Contact us by [order@snapbit.org](mailto:order@snapbit.org) for an offer for bulk and wholesale orders.

 MOQ: 20 items